 By: Maureen Gilmer

-Cactus fruit are a forgotten staple of hot climates where they ripen quickly with a very high sugar content.
+Cactus fruits are forgotten staples of hot climates where they ripen quickly with very high sugar content.
 Fruits are cooked down into syrups, squeezed into icy drinks, made into jam, or eaten fresh after peeling.
-These native fruits of the American Southwest and Mexico are both a staple and a survival food, depending on the quality of the fruit.
+These native fruits of the American Southwest and Mexico are both a staple and survival food, depending on the quality of the fruit.

 All over Mexico, the wild summer cactus fruit harvest is ongoing every year.
 Flowers of spring mature into huge fruits savored by both humans and birds alike.
 From Native American gatherings to haute fresh cuisine, the right kinds of cactus in your western garden yields these same fruits, too.

 Fruiting cactus for gardens can be divided into three basic groups, prickly pear, apple cactus, and vine cactus.
 Prickly pears (Opuntia spp.) exist across the Americans with many cold hardy North American species.
 The Peruvian apple (Cereus repandus) and dragon fruit (Hylocereus spp.) are from South America are best grown in frost-free climates.
 All of these produce fabulously large or brightly colored spring flowers, as well as delicious fruits and are very ornamental edibles.